How Lawyers Can Use Mindfulness and Meditation to Reduce Stress

 While people sometimes confuse mindfulness and relaxation, the practice of mindfulness increases concentration and creativity and reduces stress.
 Being mindful brings focus: whether it’s to a client’s story, a deposition, a negotiation, or legal research.

 Mindfulness helps us let go of fruitless efforts to be in complete control and helps us obtain more satisfaction from the law.
 Being “present in the moment” can help lawyers deal with unanticipated developments.
 It enhances analytical, yet intuitive, decision-making.
 This can lead to stronger interpersonal relationships.
 Learning to “respond,” rather than "react", opens the door to an array of new options.

-Every day new discoveries are made about the benefits of mindfulness in managing stress.
+Every day new discoveries are made about the benefits of mindfulness in stress management for lawyers.
 There is also a growing understanding of the increased effectiveness of mediators.
-And managing stress through mindfulness requires no equipment — no tennis racket, no golf clubs.
+And managing stress through mindfulness requires no equipment -- no tennis racket, no golf clubs.
 It can be done at the office and in small or large chunks of time.

 Mindfulness is increasingly taught in law firms and law schools for continuing legal education or law school credits.
-You can even find online classes and apps that can help guide you through the basics and get you started.
+You can even find online classes, attorney health & wellness tips in many well written blogs across the internet and apps that can help guide you through the basics and get you started.

 What's important to remember about being mindful is that it is a skill that we already possess, but it's more effective when we practice on a daily basis.